 If you are conducting this research for your website this is the time to create an implementation plan and begin your work.
 However, if this is for a client, you need to present these recommendations to the C-suite or someone who has little understanding of SEO, I strongly recommend not sending the excel document with all the keywords and categories.

 We do not send the keywords research documents to clients even though it has a lot of useful information except for when they ask for it.
 It is often too difficult for the client to go through it and understand what actions they should take.
 Recommendations are presented in PowerPoint or Word highlighting the trends, issues, recommendations, and next steps.

 Select a few keywords from each category or keyword cluster to monitor.
 I usually track at least 100 keywords (depending on the size of your site).
-It is not a good idea to only select the keywords with the highest search volumes, this doesn’t give you an overview of the entire site.
+It is important to select these keywords on relevancy and achievability rather than those with the highest search volumes.

 Finally, whilst it is good practice to monitor keywords you care about.
 You should do so cautiously.
-There are so many factors that affect your rankings; personalisation, local search, the location of your tool’s crawler, the searcher’s language, privacy settings etc. Focus on trends and not position fluctuations.
-Always overlay your ranking data with your site visitor and revenue trends before you panic.
+There are so many factors that affect your rankings; including competitors, local search results, language, privacy settings.
+Focus on trends and not position fluctuations.
+Always overlay your ranking data with your site traffic and revenue trends before you panic.

-Now that you know which keywords to target and have uncovered lots of content opportunities, use our free Google Analytics Audit Template to audit your GA account so you can effectively monitor your progress.
+Now that you know which keywords to target and have uncovered content opportunities, use our free Google Analytics Audit Template to audit your Google Analytics account to effectively monitor your progress.

 If you’d like some assistance putting together a SEO strategy alongside your keyword research, we’d be happy to discuss your project needs with you just contact us!